-Readmission forms are available from the Registrar's Office.
-Applicants for readmission to the College must complete and file a readmission form directly to the Registrar's Office, and pay the $50.00 Readmission Application Fee no later than July 15 for fall readmission, Nov.
+Readmission forms are available from Student Registration and Record Services.
+Applicants for readmission to the College must complete and file a readmission form directly t oStudent Registration and Record Services, and pay the $50.00 Readmission Application Fee no later than July 15 for fall readmission, Nov.
 15 for spring readmission, and April 15 for summer readmission.

 In addition, readmitted students who require on-campus housing must inform the Residential Life and Housing Office of their intent to return.
 Students requiring financial aid should notify the Financial Aid Office.